 Claude Opus 4.7 Best Practices

-How to use Claude Opus 4.7 well in Claude Code: better first turns, the right effort setting, adaptive thinking, tool-use prompting, subagents, session resets, and token control.
+Use Claude Opus 4.7 well in Claude Code: first turns, effort settings, adaptive thinking, tool prompting, subagents, session resets, and token control.

 Most people upgrade to Opus 4.7 the lazy way.
 They change the model ID and keep working exactly like they did on Opus 4.6.